 In May 2011, Paul became a Partner in the business.
 He is a Conestoga College graduate from the Civil Engineering Technology Program.
 In 2001, Paul received his Gold Seal Accreditation in Project Management from the Canadian Construction Association.
-He is currently a Director with the Conestoga Heavy Construction Association and is a past President.
+He was a Director with the Conestoga Heavy Construction Association for 8 years, including President for 2 years and currently works with their Tender Practices Committee.
 In addition, Paul is involved with the Ontario Road Builders Association Education Committee.

 Ron Chambers, CPA, CMA

-Ron joined Steed and Evans in September 2003 and is a Certified Management Accountant (CMA) with over 20 years of taxation and finance experience.
+Ron joined Steed and Evans Limited in September 2003 and is a Chartered Professional Accountant (CPA) / Certified Management Accountant (CMA) with over 25 years of Finance and Taxation experience.

-His direct responsibilities include overseeing daily accounting and finance functions, treasury and cash management, and human resources, pensions and benefits.
+His direct responsibilities include overseeing daily accounting and finance functions, treasury and cash management, human resources, pensions, and benefits.